OMS Parent Student Handbook - Digital and Electronic Policies

 Supervision of web pages

-Responsibility for the content of a school’s website will rest solely with the building’s principal.
-The principal, at his or her discretion, may select a person, or persons
+Responsibility for the content of a school’s website will rest solely with the building’s principal and the Director of Technology.

 Quality of Content